NateEag/nateeag.com/pages/music/index.md

 [comment]: (TODO Add Sound of Shopping as a project and link it)

 ## Composition

-I have an underdeveloped interest in composing instrumental music.
+I have an interest in composing instrumental music.

 In some ways, composition is a natural outgrowth of improvisation and arranging, and most of my 'composition' has taken exactly that form - ephemeral snippets of melody, harmony, and rhythm that were not captured in an archiveable medium.

 Of those that were recorded or written, many were lost in a hard drive crash years ago.